zpeng2/zpeng2.github.io/_pages/about.md

 Current research topics include transport, microrheology, statistical mechanics, fluctuations, and collective motion of colloidal (active) matter.

-If you are interested in joining our group, please fill out this [Google form](https://forms.gle/xte58zGZbz4Xi7Rd9).
-If you are interested in collaborating with us, please contact Dr. Peng.
+If you are interested in joining our group, please read [this page]({% link _news/join.md %}).
+For any other inquires, please contact Dr. Peng.